-Master how to dance to the rhythm, with this detailed, step-by-step approach.
+Master how to dance to the rhythm with this detailed, step-by-step approach.
 It features brilliant videos that explain all you need to know to be a great dancer.

-1. What does rhythm mean in dance?
+What does rhythm mean in dance?

-And, although it can be a challenge to many dancers, there is an underlying secret hidden for those who can dance to the rhythm.
+And although it can be a challenge to many dancers, there is an underlying secret hidden for those who can dance to the rhythm.

-2. Little known secret of dance
+A little-known secret of dance

-3. Can I be taught how to dance to the rhythm?
+Can I be taught how to dance to the rhythm?

-It might seem obvious, but a little-known secret to dance to the rhythm is to have great hearing for the music.
-You might think it’s obvious but many dancers cannot even count the beats of a song.
-That’s why I have developed an unbelievable and step-by-step guide to musical hearing.
-It does pertain to afro-Cuban dances such as rumba, son, chango or salsa, but the principle and philosophy is the same no matter the music style.
+It might seem obvious, but a little-known secret to dancing to the rhythm is to have excellent hearing for the music.
+You might think it’s obvious, but many dancers cannot even count the beats of a song.
+That’sThat’s why I have developed an unbelievable step-by-step guide to musical hearing.
+It does pertain to Afro-Cuban dances such as rumba, son, chango, or salsa, but the principle and philosophy are the same no matter the music style.

-The second secret; which, for those who listen, read or watch my videos and posts is not hush-hush anymore; is to develop body movement.
-By the later, I mean the ability to “break” parts of your body in small pieces, that you then can gather together and mould the way you want it.
-Indeed, that’s what great dancers are able to achieve.
-First you need to learn how to isolate parts of your body.
+The second secret; which, for those who listen, read or watch my videos and posts, is not hush-hush anymore; is to develop body movement.
+By the latter, I mean the ability to “break” parts of your body into small pieces you can then gather together and mold the way you want them.
+Indeed, that’s what great dancers can achieve.
+First, you need to learn how to isolate parts of your body.
 Then, you move them together in a coordinated way.
-That’s why, when I hear people mocking some African dances as not sophisticated, I in turn laugh.
+That’s why when I hear people mocking some African dances as not sophisticated, I laugh.
 If only they knew.
-In my following video I show the initial body movement stage you can apply that will completely change your dancing game and help you reach an unbelievable level of body flexibility.
-I use this video everyday as it helps me warm-up and shape my body, as well as prevent injuries.
-It’s even the perfect for those who might do other sports.
+In my following video, I show the initial body movement stage you can apply that will completely change your dancing game and help you reach an unbelievable level of body flexibility.
+I use this video every day as it helps me warm up and shape my body and prevent injuries.
+It’sIt’s even perfect for those who might do other sports.

-From that small tutorial, you can then witness what I can achieve on a completely improvised setting.
+From that small tutorial, you can witness what I can achieve in a completely improvised setting.
 That’s what you call dance to the rhythm.
-It’s a small chango dance extract.
-Notice that I try to match my steps and whole-body movement to the sound of the drum.
+It’sIt’s a small chango dance extract.
+Notice that I match my steps and whole-body movement to the drum sound.